pull-fiction/make-crops-not-war/index.md

 <iframe class="plot" src="assets/plots/crop-rate.html"></iframe>

 As expected, the majority of countries experience positive crop production growth during peaceful periods.
 In contrast, the rates during periods of conflict are quite unexpected.
-As can be seen on the plot, countries tend to experience more extreme changes during times of conflict, whether it be growth or decline (**not sure about this**).
 Interestingly, the countries with negative growth rates during conflicts are mainly countries that have not endured many years in war.
 It is possible that countries that are more frequently in conflict have developed better strategies to protect their agricultural production.

 Now, let's continue our investigation country-wise.
 These last 60 years have been the most peaceful time our world has ever experienced.
 Did you know we have had 111 wars?
 The plot below shows the **evolution of total crop production** of each country.
 The years during which a country was in conflict are displayed in red.

-<iframe class="plot" src="assets/plots/crops-vs-year2.html"></iframe>
+<iframe class="plot" src="assets/plots/crops-vs-year4.html"></iframe>

 Clearly, different countries exhibit **remarkably different behaviours**.
 Even the very same country might very different trends in different wars (like, for example, Afghanistan: you can check it on the plot above).